Moniter123/build-cdn/_posts/2018-02-08-docker-101-anatomy.md

 On BIOS systems the boot loader was a very primitive program written into the so-called Master Boot Record of the drive.
-This consisted of a few magic bytes (telling the BIOS that there is a valid boot loader installed) and then 512 bytes (FIXME) of executable code.
+This consisted of a few magic bytes (telling the BIOS that there is a valid boot loader installed) and then 512 bytes of executable code.
 Since the MBR was only so large, the whole kernel could not fit in there and that's one of the reasons why the boot loader had to be separated out.

 It is also worth mentioning that the BIOS had no concept of filesystems.
 It could really only read and execute